BTS of Cactus Blossom | Slab City Dec 2018 | Picture by Diego Trenas

 Teck Siang LIM

-In his approach to narrative cinematography, Teck seeks balance between poetry, emotion and technical precision.
-In addition to lensing narrative projects, Teck also regularly shoots commercial projects.
-He completed his Masters in Cinematography at the American Film Institute, supported by the Singapore Info-Comm Media Development Authority's Media Education Scholarship.
-Teck’s narrative works have screened and won multiple awards at festivals including: Singapore International Film Festival, Toronto International Film Festival, Chicago International Film Festival, International Critics’ Week @ Cannes, Pan African Film Festival, AFI Fest, EngeraCAMERIMAGE, Busan International Film Festival, International Short Film Festival Oberhausen, Taipei Golden Horse Film Festival and more.
+He holds an MFA in Cinematography from the American Film Institute, supported by IMDA’s Media Education Scholarship.
+Teck’s narrative works have been screened and recognized with awards at esteemed festivals, including the Singapore International Film Festival, Taipei Film Festival, International Critics’ Week at Cannes, Toronto International Film Festival, AFI Fest, Camerimage, Busan International Film Festival, Taipei Golden Horse Film Festival, and others.

 —————